Hasushi/my-blog-site/README.md

-# 🚧 Hasu's Website
+# 🚧 Hasushi's Website

-The content of this website is information about Hasu and a blog.
+The content of this website is information about Hasushi and a blog.